MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/troubleshoot-forms.md

 Finally, if the control passes all the above checks, the record state determines whether the control is disabled.
 The control is enabled by default on active records and disabled on inactive records.

 > [!NOTE]
-> The difference between `FormControls` and `ControlStateChange` is that the `FormControls` operation reflects the initial control state when the form is loaded, while the `ControlStateChange`operation reflects the state change at any time on the form.
-For example, if control is disabled for security reasons, it's very unlikely to be enabled after the form is loaded, so the initial state can be found in `FormControls` and isn't likely to be found in `ControlStateChange`.
-Even if a Client API function tries to enable the control, it won't be effective.
-You'll see the `ControlStateChange` operation of the disabled state change intention by the script without success, and you'll be able to find out why the intention is unsuccessful in `FormControls`.
+> The difference between `FormControls` and `ControlStateChange` is that the `FormControls` operation reflects the initial control state when the form is loaded, while the `ControlStateChange`operation reflects the state change at any time on the form, whether it's during form load, in onchange or onsave events after form is loaded.

 ## Why a control has a certain value on form load
 ### Problem